 The Project for the Study of American Capitalism

-The Mercatus Center at George Mason University will address these and related questions through our Project for the Study of American Capitalism.
-Drawing on hundreds of academics from around the world, this project aims to help scholars and policymakers investigate the nature of these problems and identify real and sustainable solutions.
+Drawing on hundreds of academics from around the world, the Project for the Study of American Capitalism helps scholars and policymakers investigate the nature of these problems and identify real and sustainable solutions.